Skin Care for Acne-Prone, Combination, & Oily Skin

 (The only one I wouldn’t always use for home cleaning is patchouli, and that’s because its sesquiterpene content makes it heavier, and more suited for organic skin care blends.)

-- Lemongrass ct. rhodinol Oil (Cymbopogon citratus ct. rhodinol) - Like thyme, there are multiple varieties of germ-reducing lemongrass.
-This unique variety contains rhodinol, which soothes irritation and redness.
+- Lemongrass ct. rhodinol Oil (Cymbopogon citratus ct. rhodinol) - Like thyme, there are multiple varieties of germ-reducing lemongrass oil.
+This unique variety of lemongrass oil contains rhodinol, which soothes irritation and redness.

 - Tea Tree Oil (Melaleuca alternifolia) - A classic essential oil for natural cleaning!
-Tea tree’s ability to reduce germs (without irritating skin) is largely thanks to the component terpinen-4-ol.
+Tea tree oil has an incredible ability to reduce germs (without irritating skin) is largely thanks to the component terpinen-4-ol.
 Tea tree oil is particularly potent and so it is important to highlight again the importance of diluting tea tree essential oil in a carrier oil such as jojoba oil or coconut oil.

 - Thyme ct. linalool Oil (Thymus vulgaris ct.
 Linalool) - There are several kinds of thyme essential oil, and all can be used to get rid of germs.
 The linalool variety is exceptionally skin nourishing!